fbpx

 Thank you for joining our team as a valued partner!
 We’re all focused on one greater mission — to save as many animals as we possibly can and we are so excited to have the opportunity to work alongside you!
 You can always reach us by sending an email to flightupdates@dogcopilot.org or call/text 307-359-5452!

-Our lifesaving animal transport flights are supported by significant funding from Petco Love.
-As a strategic partner, Dog Is My CoPilot encourages you to become a Petco Love partner organization.
-Have questions about this process?
-Reach out to Petco Love at Partners@PetcoLove.org to learn more about priority funding possibilities and other unique opportunities.
+Our lifesaving animal transport flights are made possible through generous funding from Petco Love.
+As a strategic partner, Dog Is My CoPilot encourages you to join the Petco Love partner network.
+Have questions about the process?
+Contact Petco Love at Partners@PetcoLove.org to explore priority funding opportunities and other valuable resources.

 Tips for Your First Rescue Flight